vanchee/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

-Monolith to Microservices with Docker and AWS Fargate
+Dockerizing an app and deploying onto AWS Fargate
 ====================================================

 Welcome to the Mythical Mysfits team!